My 21st Century Blues: Critical reception

 Upon its release, My 21st Century Blues was met with acclaim from music critics.
 On the review aggregator site Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a weighted mean score of 82 based on 12 reviews, indicating "universal acclaim".
-AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus.
+AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus with ten reviews.

 Reviewers praised Raye's energy on the album.
 Early opined that it was a risk in Raye's career and lauded her vulnerability and bravery for sharing her experience in the music industry.
 Ben Tipple of DIY praised her confidence and empowerment, while Hellen Brown of The Independent believed that the narrative was brave and strong.
 Mylrea described the lyrics as "honest" and Raye's vocal performance as "gorgeous", and The Telegraphs Cat Woods lauded her soprano voice.
 Some reviewers believed that Raye stands out among other contemporary pop artists, with AllMusic's Andy Kellman writing that it would have not sounded convincing in the voice of another musician.

 The production of My 21st Century Blues received commentary.
 Pitchforks Aimee Cliff believed that Raye is "far more thrilling when she steps outside" her "comfort zone", which is the old-school tracks containing soft melodies.
 Clashs Alex Rigotti admired the first part, but thought that the second half lacks from cohesion.
 Early and Dorks Neive McCarthy thought that it was a hard listen.
 The tracks "Ice Cream Man" and "Escapism" were chosen as standouts.

 Several critics viewed the album as a victory for Raye.
 Woods stated that it "deserves to be listened to from start to finish".
 Writing for The Line of Best Fit, Hayley Milross said that the album would be considered "an iconic debut" in the future, and praised Raye for "the path she paved for other artists to not be tied down to contracts that do not serve them".
 McCarthy finalized the review by saying that Raye is "laying waste to all that have stood in her way until now".